cosmos/sdk-tutorials/academy/2-cosmos-concepts/8-base-app.md

 </HighlightBox>

 `BaseApp` is a boilerplate implementation of a Cosmos SDK application.
-This abstraction implements functionalities that every Cosmos application needs, starting with an implementation of the CometBFT Application Blockchain Interface (ABCI).
+This abstraction implements functionalities that every Interchain application needs, starting with an implementation of the CometBFT Application Blockchain Interface (ABCI).

 <HighlightBox type="info">